williamLafortuneCaissy/restcountryapi/README.md

 - [Acknowledgments](#acknowledgments)

 ## Overview
-Premier projet "recap" avec la manipulation de data, fetch d'un api.
-Projet fait en 12h
+I used this project as a recap for data manipulation including fetching api.
+This project was done in 12h

 ### The challenge